1742 imperial election: Aftermath

 The election of Charles Albert of Bavaria as Holy Roman Emperor marked the first time since 1438 that a non-Habsburg had ascended to the imperial throne.
 His election was largely enabled by the ongoing War of the Austrian Succession and the contested legitimacy of Maria Theresa's right to inherit the Habsburg domains under the Pragmatic Sanction of 1713.

 Despite winning the imperial crown, Charles Albert's reign as Charles VII was troubled from the outset.
 His home territory of Bavaria was occupied by Austrian troops shortly after his coronation, and he spent much of his reign in exile.
 Maria Theresa refused to recognize his legitimacy and continued to press her own claims, both to her hereditary lands and indirectly through her husband, Francis Stephen of Lorraine, as a rival imperial candidate.

 Charles VII was crowned Emperor in Frankfurt on 12 February 1742, but his authority was limited and contested.
 He ruled largely in name only, dependent on French military support and lacking control over key imperial territories.
 His brief reign ended with his death on 20 January 1745.

-Following Charles VII’s death, his son, Elector Maximilian III Joseph of Bavaria made peace with Maria Theresa, effectively conceding the imperial cause.
+Following Charles VII’s death, his son, Elector Maximilian III Joseph made peace with Maria Theresa, effectively conceding the imperial cause.
 This paved the way for the election of Francis Stephen in the 1745 imperial election, restoring the imperial crown to the Habsburgs through the newly formed House of Habsburg-Lorraine.